-Antabuse is one of the oldests in this class of medications that can help support recovery.
-By blocking the oxidation of alcohol, antabuse can cause deeply unpleasant but mild physical symptoms when alcohol is ingested, which can in turn make sobriety a more attractive option.
+Antabuse is one of the oldest in this class of medications that can help support recovery.
+By blocking the oxidation of alcohol, Antabuse can cause deeply unpleasant but mild physical symptoms when alcohol is ingested, which can in turn make sobriety a more attractive option.

-For going through stimulant withdrawal, Propranolol can reduce anxiety and agitation, making the withdraw process more bearable.
+When going through stimulant withdrawal, Propranolol can reduce anxiety and agitation, making the withdrawal process more bearable.

-For preventing cocaine abuse, drugs thats release GABA and inhibit dopamine, such as Topiramate, Tiagabine, and Disulfiram have shown promise.
+For preventing cocaine abuse, drugs that release GABA and inhibit dopamine, such as Topiramate, Tiagabine, and Disulfiram have shown promise.